cirosantilli/linux-cheat/install-os.md

 Works for any distribution.

-Destroys all datat in USB.
+Destroys all data in USB.

-No persistent storate.
+No persistent storage.

-Inner workings: put the ISO image asbe the very first thing on the USB, therefore erasing essential filesystem structures such as the main boot record partition table of the USB.
+Inner workings: put the ISO image as the very first thing on the USB, therefore erasing essential filesystem structures such as the main boot record partition table of the USB.

 Of course, you can always recreate a filesystem in your USB and use it as a storage device once you are done with it.